Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Removed FirstBoss class's monster/player pushing functions.
 - Removed the overloaded assignment operators for the Dungeons since they weren't used/needed.
+- Removed peekDungeon function from FirstBoss and devirtualized the peekDungeon function